tintinweb/EIPs/EIPS/eip-draft_security_considerations.md

   * Document and reference security relevant audit and review results.

-This EIP also encourages the creation of an informational EIP to provide "*Guidelines for Writing EIP Text on Security Considerations*" ideally including a description of the Ethereum Threat Model, Common Issues and Examples for writing a good "Security Considerations" section.
+This EIP also encourages the creation of an informational EIP to provide "*Guidelines for Writing EIP Text on Security Considerations*", ideally including a description of the Ethereum Threat Model, Common Issues and Examples for writing a good "Security Considerations" section.
+Furthermore, it is suggested to specify a common risk rating scheme for change proposals to help with the prioritization of security relevant changes.

 References: